ArronJablonowski/ufw_log_parser/README.md

 * UDP/TCP

 ## ufw logging verbosity
-ufw has 5 levels of verbosity: off, low (default), medium, high, & full
+ufw has 5 levels of verbosity:
+* off - logging is disabled
+* low (default) - Logs blocked packets that do not match the current firewall ruleset.
+Rate limited.
+* medium - All logs from 'low' plus logs for invalid packets, and new connections.
+Rate limited.
+* high - All logs from 'medium' with less rate limiting than the medium setting.
+* full - Similar to 'high' without rate limits.

 My ufw logging verbosity preference for a unix workstation is 'medium'. *This may be too verbose on some servers.